 - Renewable Energy

-Our Engineering, Mathematics, Computer Science, Medical Imaging, and Physics and Astronomy degrees are taught at the Streatham Campus in Exeter.
+Our Engineering, Mathematics, Computer Science, and Physics and Astronomy degrees are taught at the Streatham Campus in Exeter.
 Teaching and learning is enhanced by cutting-edge facilities including 3D visualisation and rapid prototyping, a £1m supercomputer, ultra fast lasers, nano-fabrication, a helium liquefier and an astronomical observatory.